LCobeaga/shadow-price/README.md

 The Knuckle Duster does not reflect the changes on the Trigger Well Combined files, so for now only use Handle Combined.

 Cleaned up extraneous surfaces on stock main.

+## 2/12/20
+Dropped height of Battery Tray so top is planar, makes printing easier.

+Increased wall length of Barrel Middle and Front to match Battery Tray.